altermo/ultimate-autopair.nvim/plans/features.md

 + [x] remove the pair when multicharacter pair `/*|*/ > BS > |`
 + [x] filter string `'"'"|" > BS > '"'|`
 + [x] make key spesific fallback
++ [x] make it have the ability to use extensions somehow
 + [ ] remove the pair when multicharacter pair empty `/**/| > BS > |`
 + [ ] remove the pair when multicharacter pair filled `if bool then |code end > BS > |code`
 + [ ] remove the unbalanced space in the pair `[  | ] > BS > [ | ]`